zirpo/auto-blogger-repo/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-- Completed implementation of Change Request BLOG-10 (Interactive Presentation)
+- Completed implementation of Change Request BLOG-11 (Showcase Page Integration)
-- All change requests through BLOG-10 have been successfully implemented
+- All change requests through BLOG-11 have been successfully implemented
 - Development server is running successfully at http://localhost:8080/
+- CSS and layout issues on the main blog and posts are still unresolved.

 ## Recent Changes
 - The memory bank has just been initialized.